P.S. Prologue: Hushed Horizons

 __________

-Reader comments requested – I appreciate suggestions on clarity, flow, dialog, characters and engagement.
+Reader comments requested – I appreciate suggestions on clarity, flow, dialogue, characters and engagement.
 I especially welcome technical subject matter expert discussion.
 Challenge assumptions and help improve realism and storytelling.

 Leave a Reply